BrookeDot/soapberry/readme.txt

 == Frequently Asked Questions ==

+= Why Soapberry? =

+The Ackee plant is in the Sapindaceae (soapberry) family.
+This is a related project to the Ackee node app but it is not an official plugin.
+Thus the name Soapberry strives to indicate related but different.

-= The plugin is active but I do not see the tracking code =
+= The plugin is active but I do not see the tracking code. =

 First, make sure your theme has the `wp_footer()` function added before the closing body tag.
 The plugin hooks into the WordPress footer, making this template tag required.